 Our work targets problems in social computing, design and creativity, decision making, intelligent systems, and cognitive modeling.
 For example, we study the transparency of algorithms controlling social media feeds, the use of robotics in domestic environments to support aging in place, and the application of crowdsourcing for creative work.
-Working at times with companies like Microsoft, Intel, Google, and Facebook, our research synthesizes knowledge from machine learning, psychology, design, and the learning sciences.
-In graphics and visualization, our research includes modeling and animation of natural phenomena, computational topology, graphics hardware utilization, image-based rendering, implicit surfaces, procedural texturing, and surface parameterization.
+Working at times with companies like Adobe, Facebook, Google, Intel, Microsoft, NVidia, and Tableau, our research synthesizes knowledge from machine learning, psychology, design, and the learning sciences to study and address important problems in society.
+We also work on the presentation of and interaction with information, ranging from dashboards of visualizations to VR displays of photorealistic video games.

-CS Faculty, Affiliated Faculty, and Their Research Interests
+CS Faculty, Affiliate Faculty, and Their Research Interests

 |Brian P. Bailey||Human-Computer Interfaces, Design Thinking, Creativity, Crowdsourcing, Teamwork|